-1. Gambling in casino
+1. Gambling in a casino

 What’s a better way to launder money than to do it at a casino?
-Simply bring the illicit cash and convert them into chips... anonymously, ofcoz.
+Simply bring the illicit cash and convert it into chips... anonymously, ofcoz.
 They’ll play for a few rounds, turn the chips back with a receipt, and later claim the final chip amount as winnings (legit money!) - easy peasy lemon squeezy.

-But, it’s a little tricky when they want to transfer a much larger sum of money.
+But it’s a little tricky when they want to transfer a much larger sum of money.
 Fret not, there’s a trick - they just need more than one player.

-Let’s say, two people play the same roulette - one bet on all red, another one on all black.
+Let’s say, two people play the same roulette - one bets on all red, another one on all black.
 As long as the game doesn’t end with one/two zero, one of them will win the round for sure.
 Genius, amirite?

 2. Mixing illegal and legit money altogether